Do fears of medical malpractice lawsuits cause doctors to over-treat patients?

 It’s natural for patients suffering from illness to place their trust in highly trained doctors, surgeons and other medical professionals.
 With a recent survey finding that doctors across the United States fear being subject to medical malpractice lawsuits to the point where overtreatment of patients is common, too, it may be easy to believe that the odds of being subject to medical malpractice may be lower than ever before.
 But despite doctors’ claims that fear of medical malpractice lawsuits often leads to costly forms of overtreatment, countless studies exist suggesting just the opposite: that only 2-3 percent of patients injured due to medical negligence take legal action.
 Furthermore, only half receive compensation for their injuries.

-Study suggests doctors believe malpractice cases to be serious issue
+Study suggests doctors believe malpractice cases to be serious a issue

 According to Healthline, more than 2,000 primary care doctors and specialists were surveyed by medical journal, PLOS ONE, about their attitudes toward unnecessary medical care.
 On average, healthcare professionals involved in the survey believe that 20 percent of all medical care across the United States is not necessary.
 Only five percent of doctors said they believed all medical care is necessary.
 Procedures cited most often by doctors and specialists involved in the study include 25 percent of all medical testing, 22 percent of all medication prescribed and 11 percent of total procedures.